Searching in All [clear]

 Where can I find out about licenses and taxes?

 What business licenses do I need to start?

-Different licenses may be needed for different business types.
-For example, a construction buseinss or a cosmetologist needs licensing in Idaho, but a retail store does not.
+Different licenses may be needed for different business types or professions.
+For example, a plumber or a cosmetologist needs a professional license in Idaho, but a retail store does not.
 Some municipalities requre business licenses and some do not.
-We are here to help you sort through the llicenses and permits you may need.
-Note that licensings differs from the type of legal entity you choose for you business e.g. LLC, sole proprietor, C Corp.
+Your city clerk can tell you if you need one.
+We are here to help you sort through the licenses and permits (such as a sales tax permit) you may need.

 What basic skills do I need to run a business?